Updated 3 Apr 2023

 Some polyhedral figures are described, with the peculiar properties that three faces meet along certain edges or three vertices occur on certain edges.
-They are examples of what have been called complex polyhedra but are here renamed trimethoric and trisynaptic polyhedra.
+They are examples of what have been called complex polyhedra.
+These threefold examples are here named trimethoric and trisynaptic polyhedra.

 As used here the term 'polyhedron' denotes a set of plane polygons forming a single closed (finite and unbounded) surface, 'face' denotes the entire area within a bounding polygon and 'region' denotes a part of a face bounded by edges or by lines of intersection with other faces and traversed by none.